Minimisation of Quasar-Convex Functions Using Random Zeroth-Order Oracles: Numerical Examples

 \paragraph{Experimental setup.} We generate the true parameters and inputs following~\citet{hardt2018gradient} with $n=20$ and time horizon $T=500$.
 Following~\citet{hinder2020near}, we generate 100 sequences at the beginning and minimise

 where $\mathcal{B}$ is a batch of 100 sequences and $T_1= T/4$.
 The model is

 with parameters $(\hat{A},\hat{B},\hat{C},\hat{D})$ to be learned.
 The initial point $(\hat{A}_0,\hat{C}_0,\hat{D}_0)$ is obtained by perturbing the true parameters $(A,C,D)$ while ensuring that the spectral radius of $\hat{A}_0$ remains less than~1.
 We assume $B$ is known and set $\hat{B}=B$.
 The noise term is $\xi_i\sim10^{-2}\mathcal{N}(0,I_n)$, as in~\citet{fu2023accelerated}.
 The quasar-convexity parameter $\gamma$ derived in~\citet{hardt2018gradient} is difficult to compute precisely in practice, so we tune it numerically in the simulations (the same holds for $L_1(f)$).
-We set $N = 1000$, $h=10^{-6}$, and $\mu=10^{-6}$ for RM.
+We set $N = 1000$, $h=10^{-6},$ $t=1$, and $\mu=10^{-6}$ for RM.
 For GD, we also experiment with step sizes $h=10^{-5}$ and $h=10^{-6}$ for comparison.
 Moreover, we consider a system of coupled mass-spring-dampers and generate the true parameters accordingly.
 We generate 200 sequences with $n=10,$ and time horizon $T=300.$ The details of the dynamical system are given in Appendix~\ref{app:LDSI}.
-We set $N = 1500$, $h=10^{-3}$, and $\mu=10^{-7}$ for RM.
+We set $N = 1500$, $h=10^{-3},$ $t=1$, and $\mu=10^{-7}$ for RM.
 For GD, we also experiment with step sizes $h=10^{-3}$ and $h=5\times10^{-3}$ for comparison.
-Also, we consider both of the algorithms with Armijo line search (LS) step size selection~\cite{armijo1966minimization}.
-We learn the parameters of the system using RM and GD, and then generate a sequence using the same inputs to compare with the true sequence.
+As $t=1,$ the number of gradient calls for GD with fixed step size is the same as the number of iterations.
+The number of function calls for RM with a fixed step size is twice the number of iterations.
+We consider both of the algorithms with Armijo line search (LS) step size selection~\cite{armijo1966minimization}, which iteratively reduces the step size until a sufficient decrease condition for the objective function is satisfied.
+The maximum possible step size for the Armijo LS settings is $h_0={10^{-1}}$.
+We learn the parameters of the system using RM and GD, and then generate a sequence using the same inputs to compare the sequences generated by the learned systems with the sequence corresponding to the true system.
+For the sake of comparison with other ZO methods, we consider the CMA-ES method, explained thoroughly in \citep{hansen2016cma}.
+We set the initial step size $\sigma_0=5\times10^{-2}$ (as suggested by \citep[Appendix A]{hansen2016cma}) and population size of $18$ (as suggested by \citep[eq (48)]{hansen2016cma}) for CMA-ES.